-- Requirements: IELTS 6.5 or above, and at least 80% of the courses within the curriculum are offered in EMI [the BA(SE) meets this criterion]. - Application form can be downloaded at: www.eduhk.hk/clp. - Application for exemption can be submitted to CLE at any time, but no later than 31 July of the second year of study. - A certified true copy of the official IELTS Test Report Form must be submitted together with the application. - The IELTS results should be valid at the time of exemption application.
+- Requirements: IELTS 6.5 or above, and at least 80% of the courses within the curriculum are offered in EMI [the BA(SE) meets this criterion]. - Application form can be downloaded at: www.eduhk.hk/clp. - Application for exemption can be submitted to CLE by the end of your second year of studies. - A certified true copy of the official IELTS Test Report Form must be submitted together with the application. - The IELTS results should be valid at the time of exemption application.
 (Note that IELTS scores are only valid for two years from date of test.)